 Or maybe your gums are a little red, but you don’t really pay it much attention.

 In some cases, you may notice that your significant other starts offering you a breath mint more often, which is an indicator that you may be suffering from bad breath (a common sign of gum disease).

-The bottom line is this, if you notice anything out of the ordinary in your mouth, it’s a good idea to see a dentist (we’re right here in the Lost Mountain area of Powder Springs if you’re around) as soon as possible.
+The bottom line is this, if you notice anything out of the ordinary in your mouth, it’s a good idea to see a dentist (we’re right here in Marietta, GA) as soon as possible.

 Can gum disease impact my overall health and well-being?

 Your mouth is the gateway to the rest of your body, so it obviously makes sense to go to great lengths to ensure proper oral hygiene.

 While it’s important to note that the research on the oral-systemic connection is still ongoing, there appears to be a correlation between oral health, diabetes, and heart disease.
 We want to be clear that we aren’t saying gum disease causes these conditions, just that the research is noteworthy and rather interesting: